tpankratz1/Final-Project-Stroke-Prediction/README.md

 - A provisional machine learning model has been created
     - It takes in data from the provisional database (PostgreSQL)
+    - It outputs labels for input data

         ![Original attempt](Resources/updated_ML_to_Database.PNG)

-    - It outputs labels for input data
-        - See draft Python file: https://github.com/Norgs87/Final-Project-Stroke-Prediction/blob/main/Final_Project_ML_Draft.ipynb)

 ### Database